-A Legal Opinion of what you can and cannot say
+A Legal Opinion of What You Can and Cannot Say

-Ronie Schmelz discussed that the larger the company, the more money they have backing a claim, ergo the more likely the risk tolerance.
+The larger the company, the more money they have backing a claim, ergo the more likely the risk tolerance.
 Some companies have risk tolerance even added into their marketing budget.
 Under the circumstances it is up to you and your business what you are willing to risk.

 This extends to customer reviews as well.
 Reviews have become gold in the digital age but make sure none of the reviews you are putting on your site are making claims you cannot back up.
 For example, if a review states “Amazing product!
 My acne is gone, and I no longer deal with sleep issues.”
 Putting this review on your site, even stated by a third party, is your company backing the claim that your product cures and therefore is a drug.